Abdulkader-Safi/vanila_ts_spa/README.md

 ## ⚙️ Features

-- Simple client-side routing
+- Simple client-side routing with automatic link interception
 - Dynamic template rendering
 - Minimal custom templating syntax (`{{ }}`, `{{#if}}`, `{{#each}}`)
-- Reactive state management with Store
+- Reactive state management with Store (global & local)
+- Automatic cleanup of event listeners and subscriptions
 - Written in clean TypeScript

 ---